score-json/inc_json/docs/trustable/tenets/TT-CONSTRUCTION/TA-TESTS.rst

 This assertion is satisfied to the extent that we:

-- have implemented all of the tests specified in :doc:`tenets/TT-EXPECTATIONS/TA-BEHAVIOURS`
+- have implemented all of the tests specified in :doc:`../TT-EXPECTATIONS/TA-BEHAVIOURS`
-- have implemented fault inductions specified in :doc:`tenets/TT-EXPECTATIONS/TA-MISBEHAVIOURS`
+- have implemented fault inductions specified in :doc:`../TT-EXPECTATIONS/TA-MISBEHAVIOURS`
 - have implemented or integrated test tooling and environments for these
 - can demonstrate that all of these are constructed from:
   - change-managed sources (see TA-UPDATES)
   - mirrored sources (see TA-SUPPLY_CHAIN)

 All of the above must ensure that test results are retroactively reproducible, which is easily achieved through automated end-to-end test execution alongside necessary environment setups.
-Note that with non-deterministic software, exact results may not be reproducible, but high-level takeaways and exact setup should still be possible. `here <https://codethinklabs.gitlab.io/trustable/trustable/doorstop/TA.html#ta-tests>`_.
+Note that with non-deterministic software, exact results may not be reproducible, but high-level takeaways and exact setup should still be possible.

 Evidence